orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

-descriptions, definitions, lazy functions, unresolved pointers, non-committal ignorance, awaiting function execution, questions, ..., conjectures.
-Or: We can point to things to which we don't yet have any (or a definitive) answer.

 - Traversal: Arbitrarily branching, stepwise, superposed, ..., partial traversal & equivalences
 - Superposing Languages: Simultaneously having 'different levels of abstraction', superposing operators, 'multiple abstraction implementations', ..., simulation